semmi88/semmi88.github.io/blog_posts/serverless_clash.md

     await connection.end();
 };
 ```
-3. Using RDS Proxy with default configurations - same as the first approach, uses mysql2 library, but instead of connecting directly to the DB host url, we are connecting to the Proxy endpoint
+ **3. Using RDS Proxy** with default configurations - same as the first approach, uses mysql2 library, but instead of connecting directly to the DB host url, we are connecting to the Proxy endpoint
 ```
 import mysql2 from "mysql2/promise";